 As oversensitive to any kind of difference in their ambiences, cats are very much reluctant to move or travel anywhere.
-Moreover, if it is about long distance travelling or permanent shifting to a totally new place, the scenario would be more traumatic for both you and your cat.
+Moreover, if it is about long-distance travelling or permanent shifting to a totally new place, the scenario would be more traumatic for both you and your cat.

-Therefore, we have piled up some essential predicaments that can ensure safe shipping of your cat to a broader extent.
+Therefore, we have piled up some essential predicaments that can ensure the safe shipping of your cat to a broader extent.

 Let’s check out the tips:

-- As cats are very much timid in nature and easily get excited for every little thing, it is always advisable to keep your cat from the packing place.
-It will be better to keep the cat in a separate room along with its belongings and also don’t let any unknown person enter into that room.
+- As cats are very much timid in nature and easily get excited about every little thing, it is always advisable to keep your cat from the packing place.
+It will be better to keep the cat in a separate room along with its belongings and also don’t let any unknown person enter that room.
 It is the prior requirement to keep your cat calm before the big move.

 - Arrange a suitable sturdy crate that must be well-ventilated from at least four sides.
-The carrier should be spacious enough, so that the cat can easily move or turn around inside it and also its head won’t touch the roof of the crate.
+The carrier should be spacious enough so that the cat can easily move or turn around inside it and also its head won’t touch the roof of the crate.
 The bottom of the crate must be removable and washable.
 Make sure that the crate has a spring lock system.

-- Attach a proper travel tag to your cat’s collar that must have your address, name, phone number along with an emergency contact number.
-It would be a smart move to insert a customized coded microchip under your cat’s skin, so that it can be traced easily in case of loss or theft.
+- Attach a proper travel tag to your cat’s collar that must have your address, name, and phone number along with an emergency contact number.
+It would be a smart move to insert a customized coded microchip under your cat’s skin so that it can be traced easily in case of loss or theft.
 Don’t worry, the insertion process is not painful at all!!

-- Avoid feeding your cat immediately before traveling or boarding to the plane.
+- Avoid feeding your cat immediately before travelling or boarding the plane.
 Make the process done at least 3 to 4 hours before departure.
 Let it drink according to its thirst.
 Otherwise, drinking too much may make it uncomfortable.
 But never dehydrate your cat to get rid of its littering.
 Provide it wet foods instead of dry ones and also keep some ice cubes in the food bowls of the crate to keep it dehydrated.

 - Do not ship your cat as a cargo hold in the flight as the brachiocephalic species might face breathing problems due to high altitude air pressure.